 For more refined sugar-free treats, check out these Healthy Baked Donuts or Banana Protein Muffins.

-Why We Love this Healthy Chocolate Cake
+Why We Love This Sugar-Free Chocolate Cake Recipe

 Ingredient Notes

-- Dates: Naturally sweetens the cake so no added sugar is required.
+- Dates: Naturally sweetens the cake so no extra sugar is required.
 Use pitted Medjool dates or soft baking dates for best results.
 Hard dates won’t work well in this recipe as we need them to fully break down.

 - Water: Helps to break down the dates.

-- Peanut Butter: Incorporates a nutty flavour that’s delicious with the chocolate.
+- Peanut Butter: Incorporates a nutty flavor that’s delicious with the chocolate.
 Use natural peanut butter with no added sugar or salt.
 Regular peanut butter won’t work for this recipe since we want it to have a drippy consistency.

 - Applesauce: Helps adds some extra sweetness and moisture for a nice moist chocolate cake.
 Use unsweetened applesauce.